matter-labs/zksync-era/docs/guides/advanced/pubdata-with-blobs.md

 One of "worst case" scenarios for the number of state diffs in a batch is when 240kb of pubdata is spent on repeated writes, that are all zeroed out.
 In this case, the number of diffs is 240k / 5 = 48k.
 This means that they will have accommodate 13056000 bytes of calldata for the uncompressed state diffs.
 Adding 120k on top leaves us with roughly 13176000 bytes needed for calldata.
-411750 slots are needed to accomodate this amount of data.
+411750 slots are needed to accommodate this amount of data.
 We round up to 411900 slots just in case.
 ```